HomeLatest NewsGovTechSemicon India Program gets five applications of Rs 1,53,750 crore for Semiconductor and Display Fabs

 According to MeitY, the first round of applications for the establishment of Semiconductor and Display Fabs is open through February 15, 2022.
 Despite the scheme’s stringent timeline for application submission, it has received a positive response.

-Semiconductors are the fundamental components of electronic devices ranging from smartphones and cloud servers to modern automobiles, industrial automation, vital infrastructure, and military systems.
+Semiconductors are the fundamental components of electronic devices ranging from smartphones and cloud servers to modern automobiles, industrial automation, vital infrastructure, and systems.
 The Indian semiconductor market is predicted to be worth $15 billion in 2020 and would grow to $63 billion by 2026.
 Semiconductor manufacturing is a time-consuming, capital-intensive, and technology-intensive process that involves the fabrication of semiconductor wafers.

 Displays account for a sizable share of all electrical products.
 The display panel market in India is predicted to be around USD 7 billion and is expected to reach USD 15 billion by 2025.
 Applications have been made under the Scheme for Establishment of Display Fabs in India for the establishment of a Gen 8.6 TFT LCD Display Fab and a 6th Generation Display FAB for the fabrication of state-of-the-art AMOLED display panels used in modern smartphones.